 MKTG 401 and 402 Course Overview

-The Marketing Department at Boise State University’s College of Business and Economics is pleased to offer a two-semester sequence of courses designed to provide students real-world experience and knowledge of advertising agency operations.
-Led by Jennie Myers, vice president and executive creative director at Drake Cooper, the two semester sequence culminates in a student team competing in the National Student Advertising Competition (NSAC) sponsored by the American Advertising Federation (AAF).
+This two-semester sequence of courses is designed to provide students real-world experience and knowledge of advertising agency operations.
+Led by Jennie Myers, vice president and executive creative director at Drake Cooper, 401 and 402 culminates in a student team competing in the National Student Advertising Competition (NSAC) sponsored by the American Advertising Federation (AAF).

 The National Student Advertising Competition is the premier college advertising competition that provides more than 2,000 college students the unique experience of creating a strategic, integrated advertising/marketing/media campaign for a corporate client.
 Students develop a marketing plan and then pitch their work to advertising professionals at the district, semi-final and national levels.